3D printing vs injection molding: an in-depth comparative analysis

 Injection Molding: Injection molding is the fastest and most cost-effective way to produce large quantities of identical parts when you have a mold.
 Cycle times (the time it takes to make a part) can be as short as a few seconds, enabling the rapid production of large quantities of parts.

-X.3D Printing vs. Injection Molding: Comparison of Applications
+X.3D printing vs injection molding: Comparison of Applications

 (i) Prototyping and Rapid Iteration